 “He [Davis] charged that the report does not establish intentional violations of major rules that justify his termination,” Parnham said.
 “A lot of smoke has been created by the media surrounding Kermit Davis and Texas A&M, as the report properly assesses.
 There were mainly wild, unproven charges, many of which were made by a disgruntled Tony Scott, admittedly for the purpose of trying to get A&M on NCAA probation to transfer.”

 Scott, a transfer from Syracuse, alleged Davis violated NCAA rules by using the services of Robert Johnson, a talent scout, to recruit him.
 Davis has denied the allegation.

-As the replacement for Andy Kennedy, Davis’ ancient past will be the last thing on the minds of Rebels fans who are hopeful for a return to NCAA Tournament relevance.
-Davis provides hope there, as he reached the Round of 32 in both the 2016 and 2017 NCAA Tournament with his underdog squads at Middle Tennessee.
+Davis’ ancient past will be the last thing on the minds of Rebels fans who are hopeful of a return to NCAA Tournament relevance.
+Davis, who replaces Andy Kennedy, provides hope there.
+Davis reached the Round of 32 in the 2016 and 2017 NCAA tournaments with his underdog squads at Middle Tennessee.